 Articolo apparso nel novembre 2006 sul blog di BAIA

-Yesterday I was at the Green Festival 2006 in San Francisco.
+Yesterday I attended the Green Festival 2006 event in San Francisco.
 Over the past few years this annual appointment has changed considerably: the business side of the green movement is growing and is attracting more attention.
-The environmentally friendly business is gaining respect from the business community and proving to be a viable business model.
+The environmentally friendly business is gaining respect and attracting attention from the business community while proving to be a viable business model.
 One visible example of those transformations is the organic food market: according to the Organic Trade Association, in 2005 the US organic industry grew 17% reaching $17.6 billion (PDF document).

 I’m not sure Peter’s approach can be successfully implemented as it is described in the book, but I like his idea that we can evolve the basic rules of capitalism to reach the goal of sustainability.